tkonopka/crossmap/docs/crossprep.rst

 ~~~~~~~~~~~~~~~~~~~~

 Ontologies store concept definitions that are relevant to a domain, along with
 relations between them.
-A common file format to encode ontology data is `obo`.
+A common file format to encode ontology data is 'obo'.

-``crossprep obo`` is a utility for parsing `obo` files and preparing their
+``crossprep obo`` is a utility for parsing 'obo' files and preparing their
-contents for loading into a crossmap build.
+contents for loading into a crossmap instance.

 Ontology files must be downloaded separately, for example from the
 `OBO Foundry <http://www.obofoundry.org/>`__.
 The utility can then process the